KUL-RSDA/pyldas/README.md

 pyldas requires **python 3** and the following python packages, which can be installed using e.g. (mini)conda:

-`numpy, pandas, xarray, netCDF4, matplotlib, Basemap`
+`numpy, pandas, xarray, netCDF4, matplotlib, Basemap, nco`

 ## Default directories